How to format a hard drive, SSD, or USB flash drive

 - When asked if you want to erase all contents on the hard drive, type Y to proceed.

 You may see a prompt to Enter current volume label for drive E: or something similar, depending on what drive letter you are formatting.
 You need to know the volume for the hard drive before starting the format process.
-Before executing the format command, you can type vol e: (replace e: with the drive letter of the hard drive being formatted) and press Enter.
+Before executing the format command, type vol e: (replace e: with the drive letter of the hard drive being formatted) and press Enter.
 The volume name displayed, for example, with Volume in drive E is MyData, "MyData" is the volume name.

 Zero-fill format using the Windows command line